 It boasts magnificent views of the Naxos mountain ranges.
 As the locals say, while at Apeiranthos, there is no way of telling that you are, in fact, on an island.
 The feeling one gets is more that of a northern mainland Greece village than that of a Cycladic Island.

-The architectural design of the houses in Apeiranthos has remained almost untouched since the time of the Venetian Empire: narrow marble paved mule tracks, often covered by archways; Venetian defense towers which are exemplary of the fortifications architecture of the time; two-storey stone houses with peculiar architectural details and tiny squares.
+The architectural design of the houses in Apeiranthos has remained almost untouched since the time of the Venetian Empire: narrow marble paved mule tracks, often covered by archways; Venetian defense towers which are examples of the fortifications architecture of the time; two-storey stone houses with peculiar architectural details and tiny squares.

 It was built by Cretans in the 9th century, with its inhabitants being a mix of people from Crete and Asia Minor.
 It is said that there was a Naxos, or Axos, in ancient times in Crete, but this is not a confirmed fact.